dcbw/cni/SPEC.md

 ```

 `cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.
+`interfaces` describes specific network interfaces the plugin created.
+If L2 addresses are not meaningful for the plugin then an interface element's "mac" key may be omitted.
+The `sandbox` key must be provided for interfaces created or moved into a sandbox like a network namespace or a hypervisor/VM.
+For container/namespace-based environments the `sandbox` key should be the full filesystem path to the network namespace of that sandbox.
+Hypervisor/VM-based plugins should return an ID unique to the virtualized sandbox the interface was created in.
+`ips` contains a list of IP address information for interfaces in the `interfaces` list.
+At least the `version` and `ip` items are required but all items should be provided if they are known to the plugin.
+If the `CNI_IFNAME` variable is passed to the plugin, it must honor that name or return an error if it cannot.
-`dns` field contains a dictionary consisting of common DNS information that this network is aware of.
+`dns` contains a dictionary consisting of common DNS information that this network is aware of.
 The result is returned in the same format as specified in the [configuration](#network-configuration).
 The specification does not declare how this information must be processed by CNI consumers.
 Examples include generating an `/etc/resolv.conf` file to be injected into the container filesystem or running a DNS forwarder on the host.